I'm a writer, traveler, and beauty fanatic. I love writing fashion and beauty reviews and how-tos.

 Do your bras:

-Myth: Cup size = breast size.
-A is tiny, DD is huge, and anything above that is fake!
+Most people assume size A is tiny, DD is huge, and anything above that is fake!

-So as the band size increases, the size of the cup does, too, to accommodate the wider band.
+As the band size increases, the size of the cup does as well to accommodate the wider band.
 (Breasts that are five inches bigger than a 36" ribcage are going to be a lot bigger than breasts that are five inches bigger than a 30" ribcage, right?)
 So the cups on a 36DD bra are not the same size as the cups on a 30DD; they are, in fact, three sizes larger.
 The cups of a 36DD bra and a 30G would actually be the same, or the cups of a 30DD and a 36B.

 Note: US bra-makers use DDD for the cup one size bigger than DD.
 UK bra makers use E, instead.
 Since UK bras do a better of standardizing their sizes, most bra calculators and guides, including this one, use primarily UK sizes.